 The maximum number of additional control measures that can be effectively implemented within the timeframe necessary to provide emission benefits prior to the attainment dates would be limited based on practical administrative feasibility factors such as: resource limitations, constraints imposed by the regulatory process, and availability of specific implementation funds.
 Implementation of more than the six TCM/other measures listed in Table 6 is impracticable.
-Therefore, if the estimated benefits from Table 6 are considered, total VOC and NO_x benefits of 10.6 TPD could be realized for the New York area in 2006 and 2.6 TPD could be realized for the Philadelphia area in 2004.
+Therefore, if the estimated benefits from Table 6 are considered, total VOC and NO_x benefits of 7.2 TPD could be realized for the New York area in 2006 and 1.7 TPD could be realized for the Philadelphia area in 2004.
 For purposes of this analysis VOC and NO_x effects are considered together as a simple sum which is an appropriate level of approximation consistent with the accuracy and precision of the available data.
 As shown below, these benefits are less than the emission reductions required to advance the attainment date for either area.

 In order to assess the level of emission reductions required to advance the attainment date for each area it was necessary to quantify the VOC and NO_x reductions expected in the year prior to the attainment year.
 One year is used as the advancement time since ozone attainment is based on measurements taken during a 5 month ozone season each year.
-The latest combined VOC/NO_x inventories from the ROP SIP,9 with adjustments for the projected benefits for the control measure commitments elsewhere in this proposed SIP10 revision, were used for this purpose.
+The latest combined VOC/NO_x inventories from the ROP SIP,9 with adjustments for the projected benefits for the control measure commitments elsewhere in this SIP10 revision, were used for this purpose.
 In addition, it should be noted that the RACM analysis was performed for only the New Jersey inventory share of each nonattainment area.
 Attainment date advancement would only be possible if each State within a given area is able to achieve sufficient emission benefits in the year prior to the attainment year.

 For the New Jersey portion of the New York nonattainment area the VOC plus NO_x emission inventories from the ROP SIP are 1,089.62 TPD for 2005 and 1,075.49 TPD for 2007 for a reduction of 14.13 TPD over the two year period.
-The benefits associated with the control measure commitments in this proposed SIP11 revision will be achieved by 2006 except for those associated with the portable fuel containers rule which will be phasing in over a 10 year period starting on January 1, 2003 at a rate of 5.6 TPD per year (25 TPD benefit in July, 2007 based on 4.5 years of phase-in).
-Therefore, the amount of VOC/NO_x reduction in the year prior to the current attainment year of 2007 is estimated to be the sum of the benefit from the Portable Fuel Containers rule (5.6 TPD) and the net change in emissions from all other sources (7.1 TPD based on the average change over a two year period) for a total of 12.7 TPD.
+The benefits associated with the control measure commitments in this SIP11 revision will be achieved by 2006 except for those associated with the portable fuel containers rule which will be phasing in over a 10 year period starting on January 1, 2003 at a rate of 2.0 TPD per year (8.9 TPD benefit in July, 2007 based on 4.5 years of phase-in).
+Therefore, the amount of VOC/NO_x reduction in the year prior to the current attainment year of 2007 is estimated to be the sum of the benefit from the Portable Fuel Containers rule (2.0 TPD) and the net change in emissions from all other sources (7.6 TPD) for a total of 9.6 TPD.
+The net change in emissions from all other sources (7.6 TPD) assumes a linear change in benefits between 2005 and 2007 for all control measures except for the on-road mobile Tier 2 measure which exhibits a greater benefit in the final year before the attainment date.